Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 </p>

 Large Transformer models [4][5] have powered accuracy breakthroughs in both natural language processing and computer vision.
 GPT-3 [4] hit a new record high accuracy for nearly all NLP tasks.
 Vision Transformer (ViT) [3] also achieved 89\% top-1 accuracy in ImageNet, outperforming state-of-the-art convolutional networks ResNet-152 and EfficientNet.
-To tackle the growth in model sizes, researchers have proposed various distributed training techniques, including parameter servers [6][7][8], pipeline parallel [9][10][11][12], intra-layer parallel [13][14][15], and zero redundancy data parallel [16].
+To tackle the growth in model sizes, researchers have proposed various distributed training techniques, including parameter servers [6][7][8], pipeline parallel [9][10][11][12], intra-layer parallel [13][14][15], and zero redundancy data-parallel [16].

 Existing distributed training solutions, however, only study scenarios where all model weights are required to be optimized throughout the training (i.e., computation and communication overhead remains relatively static over different iterations).
-Recent works on <em>progressive training</em> suggest that parameters in neural networks can be trained dnamically:
+Recent works on <em>progressive training</em> suggest that parameters in neural networks can be trained dynamically:

 * Freeze Training: Singular Vector Canonical Correlation Analysis for Deep Learning Dynamics and Interpretability.
 NeurIPS 2017
 * Efficient Training of BERT by Progressively Stacking.
 ICML 2019